The big shopping holiday means employees are working less and shopping more

 When are they shopping?

 Employees looking to score major deals on Cyber Monday are cutting off work time for play time.
-RetailMeNot says almost half of employees will leave early, 26 percent will take a longer than normal lunch break, and 13 percent headed into work late.
+RetailMeNot says almost half of employees will leave early, 26 percent will take a longer than normal lunch break, and 13 percent get to the office later than usual.

-For those workers with less flexibility, 22 percent will move meetings or calls to make sure they can buy something they’ve been on the hunt for.
-Some are even willing to take the heat for their misdeeds: 21 percent of employees would risk getting caught if it meant making sure they got the best deals.
+For workers with less flexibility, 22 percent will move meetings or calls to make sure they can buy something they’ve been seeking.
+Some are even willing to take the heat for their misdeeds: 21 percent of employees would risk getting caught if it meant making sure they got the best Cyber Monday shopping opportunities.

 What are they buying?

-“Total tech spending during the entire holiday shopping season will increase 3.1 percent to reach a record $36.05 billion in 2016,” CTA says.
-“Total online holiday sales will grow by 16.4 percent to $84.2 billion, while online sales through mobile devices will grow by 45.2 percent to $20.1 billion.”
+“Total tech spending during the entire holiday shopping season will increase 3.4 percent to reach a record $96.1 billion in 2018,” CTA says.

 Meet the Author

-Article last modified on March 9, 2018 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Yes, Cyber Monday Takes Away from Actual Work Productivity - AMP.
+Article last modified on November 29, 2018 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: Yes, Cyber Monday Shopping Takes Away from Actual Work Productivity - AMP.